zhangxmlab/zhangxmlab.github.io/_pages/home.md

 ---
 **Recent Progress**
 * Our research paper, entitled “Spatiotemporal evolution and multi-scale coupling effects of land-use carbon emissions and ecological environmental quality”, has been published in _Science of the Total Environment_.
 Congratulations to all the authors!
-* Our research paper, entitled “Identifying regional eco-environment quality and its influencing factors: A case study of an ecological civilization pilot zone in China”, has been published in _Journal of Cleaner Production_.
+* Our research paper, entitled “Assessment of the interaction between digital infrastructure and ecological resilience: Insights from Yangtze River Delta Urban Agglomeration in China”, has been published in _Journal of Cleaner Production_.
 Congratulations to all the authors!